Does Florida Have a Distracted Driving Law?

 Contact an Orlando Auto Accident Attorney Today

 If you or a loved one was injured in an auto accident caused by someone else’s negligence, don’t attempt to pursue a claim on your own.
 Even if the other driver didn’t receive a ticket for distracted driving, it doesn’t mean you don’t have a right to pursue an injury claim in many situations.
-Contact Payer Law Group today to schedule an initial consultation.
+Contact Payer Law today to schedule an initial consultation.
 Let our Orlando auto accident lawyers sit down and help you determine whether you have a valid injury claim against the other party.